granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 ## Slapping an Actual Bass String :D

 Now recall the exercises we did above.
-After you have the motion going again with your thumb nice and bouncy, **practice hitting the lowest string of your bass just after the last fret with the hard edge of your thumb. **Aim to contact the string close to your thumb joint, but keep up the speed of your wrist rotation even though you'll miss the string sometimes.
+After you have the motion going again with your thumb nice and bouncy, **practice hitting the lowest string of your bass just after the last fret with the hard edge of your thumb. **Aim to contact the string close to your thumb joint, but keep up the speed of your forearm rotation even though you'll miss the string sometimes.
+Keep your wrist straight and your thumb loose.

 \(video\)